puyacodes/folder-hash/README.md

 - produce a report based on the differences between two directories
 - create a batch file to copy missing file/folders
 - copy the changes directly.
+- compress changes into a single zip file

 With these capabilities at hand, the problem described in `Story` section can be easily resolved.

 1. We generate a json for our application folder in the production server.
 2. Bring the json to our dev machine.
-3. Generate a similar json for the published folder in the dev machine.
-4. Compare the two json files.
-5. Copy changes to another directory.
-6. pack the final directory.
+3. Compare the json with our local folder and create a compressed file out of the changes
-7. Transfer it to production.
+6. Transfer the compressed file to production.
-8. Extract it at the root of our app directory.
+7. Extract it there at the root of our app.

 We can now transfer only the changed files to the production server.